wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/getting-started-identity/includes/7-exercise-topology-options.md

 Now let's try to sign in with the user.
 In the browser, navigate to **https://localhost:5001**.

-This time, after successfully logging in, the user's Azure AD directory will prompt the user to grant the application's Azure AD directory permissions to sign in as the user and obtain basic information about the user.
+This time, after successfully logging in, the user's Azure AD directory will prompt the them to grant the application's Azure AD directory permissions.
+That is to sign in as the user and obtain basic information about them.

 ![Screenshot of a guest user consent to another Azure AD directory](../media/07-add-guest-03.png)

 Take note of what is happening at this point.
-The original Azure AD directory is not signing in the user, rather the user has been redirected to sign in with their Azure AD directory.
-Once they sign in, their Azure AD directory will provide a token to our directory that is used to verify the user is authenticated and authorized the application to obtain their basic profile information.
-It then created a new access token that can be used by our ASP.NET Core web application.
+The application's Azure AD directory is not signing in the user, rather the user has been redirected to sign in with their Azure AD directory.
+Once they sign in, their Azure AD directory will provide a token to the application's directory.
+That token is used to verify the user is authenticated and that they have authorized the application to obtain their basic profile information.
+The application's Azure AD then created a new access token that can be used by our ASP.NET Core web application.

 After selecting **Accept**, the user is taken to our ASP.NET application.
 Notice the difference in some of the claims.